ActivePeter/ActivePeter/README.md

 ### Infrastructure and Distributed Systems
 - **2026**: [Fluxon](https://github.com/Tele-AI/Fluxon)
-  A distributed high-performance Rust-based communication and caching substrate for world models and other AI-native training and inference systems, providing unified RPC, Key-Value, Message Queue, and File System Caching interfaces.
+  Fluxon is a distributed substrate for communication and caching in AI-native systems.
+Built in Rust, it provides a unified foundation for RPC, key-value caching, message queues, and S3-compatible file and object caching.
 - **2024**: [wasm_serverless](https://github.com/ActivePeter/wasm_serverless)
   A serverless distributed system leveraging WebAssembly, data-driven event graphs, and integrated storage (research, paper in planning).
 - **2024**: [telego